 - seeks to change its Annual Return Date.

-The Companies Registration Office designates the first Annual Return Date (ARD) based on date of incorporation.
+The Companies Registration Office designates the first Annual Return Date (ARD) based on the date of incorporation.
 The company may seek to change the ARD once every five years.

 Annual Returns and accompanying documentation (Financial Statements and Signature Pages) must be filed within 56 days of the ARD.